nhm-herpetology/genomic-disparity/README.md

 ## An approach for exploring chromosome variation in high-quality genome assemblies

 Genomic architecture has played a key role in the evolution of biodiversity.
-Structural comparisons of genome sequences have informed the study of supergenes, sex chromosomes, and some of the earliest divergences in the tree of life. **Genomic disparity analysis** is a computationally non-intensive approach, based on geometric morphometrics, that captures disparity scores across conserved chromosomal regions using single-copy, conserved sequences as landmarks.
+Structural comparisons of genome sequences have informed the study of supergenes, sex chromosomes, and some of the earliest divergences in the tree of life. **Genomic Disparity Analysis** is a computationally non-intensive approach, based on geometric morphometrics, that captures disparity scores across conserved chromosomal regions using single-copy, conserved sequences as landmarks.
 The method allows users to visualize structural variation in multivariate space using PCA for many species or individuals at the same time.

 >Citation: